TheFoundryVisionmongers/nuke-ML-server/README.md

-# Deep Learning Plug-in for Nuke
+# Python-based Deep Learning Frame Server for Nuke

 This repository contains the client-server system enabling Deep Learning (DL) inference in Nuke.
+This work is split into two parts: a client Nuke plug-in [Plugins/Client/](Plugins/Client) and the Python frame server [Plugings/Server](Plugins/Server).
 The following models are provided as examples:
 - blur: a simple gaussian blur operation
 - [Mask-RCNN] (https://github.com/facebookresearch/Detectron)